-The luxurious Bernina Express trains with panoramic windows travel through the Swiss Alps in Graubünden from Chur, Thusis, Landquart, and Davos past St Moritz and Poschiavo to Tirano in Italy.
+The luxurious Bernina Express trains with panoramic windows travel through the Swiss Alps in Graubünden from Chur and St Moritz via Poschiavo to Tirano in Italy.

 The Bernina Express trains cross the Swiss Alps twice in Graubünden on the UNESCO-listed Albula and Bernina railways with 55 tunnels and 196 bridges.
-The luxury Bernina Express trains with panoramic window wagons connect Chur, Landquart, and Davos with St Moritz via the Albula valley and tunnel before making the highest regular railway crossing of the Swiss Alps without using tunnels on the way to Tirano in Italy.
+The luxury Bernina Express trains with panoramic window wagons connect Chur and St Moritz via the Albula valley and tunnel before making the highest regular railway crossing of the Swiss Alps without using tunnels on the way to Tirano in Italy.
 The Bernina Express Bus provides a useful connection to Lugano in Ticino.
 Budget travelers may save by using the regular Rhaetian Railways trains on the same tracks.
+From Davos, use regional trains to connect with the Bernina Express in Filisur.
+From Milan, book day-trip tours that include travel on the Bernina Express trains, while many options are also available for tours from within Switzerland.

 The railways used by the Bernina Express and other Rhätische Bahn trains are from the golden age of railway engineering.
 These civil engineering masterpieces were completed during the early 20th century in a way no railway would ever be built today.